jnozzi/cocoadev.com/markdown/NSFontPanel.md

 to allow the font panel to set the underline, strikethrough and shadow attributes.

-For setting the background color from the font panel, try this: (sender is an General/NSColorPanel)
+For setting the background color from the font panel, try this: (sender is an NSColorPanel)

 -(void)changeDocumentBackgroundColor:(id)sender
 {